How is policy created and why is it important for researchers to be involved?

 ASBMB Policy Blotter: policy blog and news related to biochemistry and molecular biology

 The Innovation Files: a blog on government, technology, industry and innovation by the ITIF (Information Technology & Innovation Foundation)

 The Pew Charitable Trusts: Check out their news section and their research and analysis section

-Green Tech Media: news and opinion on energy industry and policy.
+Green Tech Media (now Wood Mackenzie): news and opinion on energy industry and policy.
 Find out about state-level energy policy news that wouldn’t make a splash in big media outlets

 Careers Beyond Academia Mentors for Policy-related careers

 Reaching out to people for informational interviews can help you decide where you want to go after your PhD or postdoctoral training at Cornell.
 Contact us at email@example.com for an introduction, or feel free to reach out to them directly!
 Many are Cornell alumni, and all are eager to help give advice.
 Most have either spoken at or participated in our programming over the years and are aware and supportive of helping doctoral students and postdoctoral scholars learn more about policy careers and skills needed for success in this sector.
 Read this Cornell Chronicle article Any Person...Any Career...Greater Impact on how two alumni found their path to science policy.

 - Holly Falk-Krzesinski, Vice President, Research Intelligence, Global Strategic Networks at Elsevier

 - Cristina Fernandez-Baca PhD'18, US Department of State AAAS Science & Technology Policy Fellow